connorbuchheit/PR-Reviewer/README.md

-# PR Review Agent + AgentOps Replay
+# PR Review Agent + Luci AgentOps Auditor

 ## Overview
 This project is a **GitHub Pull Request (PR) Review Agent** with **full reasoning trace logging and replay capabilities**.